yannamsellem/sken/README.md

 - Just clone the project
 - Configurations are in app/configs/config.json file
-- Chose your own database<br>
+- Chose your own database
-  use a driver (MySQL, OrientBD, MSSQL, PostgreSQL, MariaDB, SQLite and MongoDB)<br>
-  or create one (with init and get functions)
+  use a driver (MySQL, OrientBD, MSSQL, PostgreSQL, MariaDB, SQLite and MongoDB) or create one (with init and get functions)
 - Test not implement yet
 - Implement your modules